 Elisabeth Ladwig is an award-winning photographic artist living in "bear country", New Jersey.
-Her work is the convergence of photography, a graphic design career, and collage art.
+Her work is the convergence of photography, graphic design, and collage art.
 Fueling her creations is a grade-school revelation connecting science, nature, and magic: the idea that all of life’s mysteries fall within the parameters of scientific explanation, that science abides by the Laws of Nature, and that all of it is magical.
 Today, she offers viewers a variety of metaphors for the miracles all around us, and for humankind's relationship with the Earth and with the Cosmos.

 Once an idea is born in her sketchbook, Elisabeth sets out to take the photographs she needs to create the image.
 Her process is variable and spiritually instinctive; often, an image is well on its way or even completed before its concept is fully understood, and that meaning may vary from one viewing to the next.
 All of her scenes have a strong natural connection, set completely or partially outdoors, often with an anonymous subject.
 "Anonymity allows the viewer to take part in writing the story," she says, "and that story is going to be different for everyone."